darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Overall strength of the effect.
 1.0 matches the real film, 0 switches it off.
 The slider stops at 1.0 because the simulation has to be able to work backwards from the film's measured curves, and beyond film-accurate strength that becomes impossible -- for some stocks well before 2.0.
 The module reduces the amount further for stocks where it would break down sooner.

 same-layer inhibition
 : How much each layer holds back its own development.
 Raising it flattens contrast within each color channel.
+Can be used for tuning local contrast and sharpening independently of the interlayer effect below.

 interlayer inhibition
 : How much each layer holds back the other two.
 This is the part that produces the saturation the effect is known for; at 0 the three colors develop independently.